spatil32/Selenium_Appium_Cucumber_Framework/README.md

 - Step 5: Once your execution is done, navigate to GenerateCustomReport.java file in "generic" package.
           Run the file with JUnit test to create the report folder with execution date.

-The report file will be stired in "custom-reports" folder in "tesResults" package.
+The report file will be stored in "custom-reports" folder in "tesResults" package.

 # Requirements: